home-assistant/home-assistant.io/source/_integrations/oralb.markdown

 - Battery - toothbrush battery percentage.

 <div class='note'>
-Updates of the battery sensor require an active bluetooth connection and relatively close proximity.
-If you are using a [bluetooth proxy](https://www.home-assistant.io/integrations/bluetooth/#remote-adapters-bluetooth-proxies), please ensure it supports active connections.
-All other sensors (i.e., all sensors except the battery sensor) will update with active or passive connections.
+Updates of the battery sensor require an active Bluetooth connection and relatively close proximity.
+If you use a [bluetooth proxy](https://www.home-assistant.io/integrations/bluetooth/#remote-adapters-bluetooth-proxies), please ensure it supports active connections.
+All the other sensors update with active or passive connections.
 </div>